 Article 9.2 Review of Didactic Performance - Each student's didactic performance is assessed by the faculty at specified intervals throughout the didactic phase of the curriculum.
 This is accomplished using methods of evaluation such as written, demonstrative, and verbal assessments of knowledge and skills.
 All course coordinators/directors will submit grades to the Program Director upon course completion.
-The responsible Program Director will report all grades to the Office of the Registrar.
-The responsible Program Director will prepare grade reports for review by the SHP Dean and the Health Professions Student Promotions Committee.
-To begin clinical rotations, a student must achieve a passing grade in all courses in the didactic phase of the curriculum.
+The responsible Program Director or designee will report all grades to the Office of the Registrar.
+The responsible Program Director or designee will prepare grade reports for review by the SHP Dean and the HPSPC, as requested.
+Students enrolled in the DNP, OP, and PA programs must achieve a passing grade in all courses in the didactic phase of the curriculum before beginning clinical rotations.
+In the GC program, where clinical rotations (field placements) occur in parallel with the didactic coursework, students may continue in their clinical rotations unless there is a violation of the code of conduct or continuation would jeopardize patient safety.
+The responsible Program Director will take academic action consistent with Article 5.13.5 and may make recommendations to the HPSPC, at which point they become actions of the Committee.

 Article 9.3 Review of Clinical Performance - Each student's clinical performance will be evaluated by the program faculty as well as the clinical faculty and preceptors with whom they work.
-This will be accomplished using faculty performance evaluations, written examinations, patient simulation testing, and skills tests.
+This will be accomplished using performance evaluations, written examinations, patient simulation testing, and skills tests.
 These evaluations are submitted to the Program Director.
-The Health Professions Program faculty will review these evaluations, in conjunction with all other available credible information concerning the student's performance, to determine the grade.
-The responsible Program Director will submit grades to the Office of the Registrar.
-The responsible Program Director will prepare grade reports for review by the SHP Dean and the Health Professions Student Promotions Committee.
-The responsible Program Director will take academic action consistent with Article 5.13.5 and may make recommendations to the Health Professions Student Promotions Committee regarding academic action(s).
-Any such recommendations are not final until accepted by the Health Professions Student Promotions Committee, at which point they become actions of the committee.
+The Health Professions program faculty will review these evaluations, in conjunction with all other available credible information concerning the student's performance, to determine the grade.
+The responsible Program Director or designee will submit grades to the Office of the Registrar.
+The responsible Program Director or designee will prepare grade reports, as requested, for review by the SHP Dean and the HPSPC.
+The responsible Program Director will take academic action consistent with Article 5.13.5 and may make recommendations to the HPSPC, at which point they become actions of the committee.

 Article 9.4 Review of Professional Behavior - It is also the responsibility of the SHP to ensure that its graduates meet local and national standards of professional conduct and responsibility.
 Students will be held accountable for their own actions.
 Integrity, respect, personal demeanor and appearance, accountability, collegial interaction, commitment to excellence, empathy and self-reflection have been identified as those professional attributes that facilitate honest communications, nurture confidentiality, facilitate boundary maintenance, encourage lifelong learning, engage in compassionate care provision, and acknowledge the value of others in the caring process.
-Students will be assessed, in part on their reliability, honesty and integrity, responsibility, and professional relationships with patients, families, and colleagues as well as their responsibility related to substance use and abuse.
+Students will be assessed, in part on their reliability, honesty and integrity, responsibility related to substance use and abuse.
 Any behavior that calls into question a student's professionalism or potential capabilities as a future healthcare provider will be reviewed by the Program Director, who may institute sanctions, with consultation as needed by the Dean, or may be referred by the Program Director to the Health Professions Student Promotions Committee if it has implications for didactic or clinical course grades or the student's standing in the program.